jamesmontemagno/Xamarin.Plugins/.github/PULL_REQUEST_TEMPLATE.md

+Ensure that your library is:

+* In the correct location
+* Is in alphabetical order
-Ensure that your library is in the correct location and you have filled out the following information:
+* You have filled out the following information:

 |Name|Description|[NuGet]()|[GitHub]()|[Creator]()|